Carreau/posts/18-planning-an-early-death-for-python-2.md

 a warning indicating that the feature is not available on Legacy Python install.

-You will be able to use all the shiny Python features which are lacking on Legacy Python like Unicode characters!
+You will be able to use all the shiny Python features which are lacking on Legacy Python like Unicode characters !

 ### Create new Python packages